List of Friday the 13th characters: Reggie Winter

 Reggie Winter lives with his grandfather George at Pinehurst Halfway House.
 He is the youngest member of Pinehurst at 14, and he often acts childish and immature.
 Upon meeting Tommy Jarvis he pranks him with a rubber spider, Tommy responds by scaring Reggie with a mask.
 Later in the day Pam Roberts drives Reggie to see his brother Demon, Tommy tags along reluctantly but runs off after beating up Junior Hubbard.
 Pam drops Reggie off at Pinehurst to go and search for Tommy.
 Reggie falls asleep but wakes up when a storm breaks, he goes upstairs and discovers Robin, Jake and Violet's corpses in Tommy's room.
 Pam returns and Reggie tells her to go into Tommy's room.
 Pam screams and grabs Reggie and they flee through the woods.
 Pam is attacked by Roy Burns (masquerading as Jason), suddenly Reggie comes out of the barn driving a tractor and sends the killer flying, injuring him.
 Reggie and Pam run into the barn pursued by Roy, as Roy prepares to kill Reggie, Tommy appears, Tommy is attacked as he thinks he is hallucinating.
 Reggie leaps on Roy as he prepares to kill Pam but Roy grabs Reggie too, Tommy slices Roy's hand with a machete and Roy falls to his death onto a harrow below as Tommy, Pam and Reggie look down at Roy's body.

 Apparently Shavar Ross (along with Melanie Kinnaman) was set to reprise the role of Reggie in Friday the 13th Part VI: Jason Lives.
-Unconfirmed reports state Reggie was set to be the friend Tommy took to Jason's grave in the opening scene and is killed by Jason.
+Unconfirmed reports state Reggie was set to be the friend Tommy took to Jason's grave in the opening scene and is killed by Jason but rewrites changed the original plans.